YanzheL/llzw/docs/source/products.rst

 page             Integer  False    0       The page index from 0 size             Integer  False    20      Page size valid            Boolean  False    True    Result products should be valid or invalid. name             String   False    -       Name of this product.
-This field is matched in fuzzy mode introduction     String   False    -       Introduction of this product.
-This field is matched in fuzzy mode global           String   False    -       Any product that contains this global search criterion in its name or introduction field will be matched
+This field is matched in fuzzy mode. introduction     String   False    -       Introduction of this product.
+This field is matched in fuzzy mode. category         String   False    -       Categories of this product, separated by dot.
+This field is matched in fuzzy mode. feature          String   False    -       Features.
+This field is matched in fuzzy mode. global           String   False    -       Any product that contains this global search criterion in its name or introduction field will be matched
 ================ ======== ======== ======= ========================================================================================================

 ..
 Note::
-   The ``name`` and ``introduction`` fields will be ignored if ``global`` field is present.
+   The other fields will be ignored if ``global`` field is present.
-   These two fields can be both present, which means to match products that have the similar content on ``name`` and ``introduction`` field with the provided value.
+   All other fields except ``global`` can be matched in combination.

 Response Parameters